cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``200 OK``
      - DataSet modules were successfully deleted
    * - ``409 Conflict``
-     - DataSet modules cannot be deleted because some of the existing DataSets use types declared by these modules
+     - DataSet modules cannot be deleted because there are existing DataSets that use the types declared by these modules

 .. rst2pdf: PageBreak